Hometown: Gillmore City, Iowa

 Alma Mater: University of Central Oklahoma

-Aaron Sweazy (pronounced Sway-zee) enters his first season as the Bulldogs’ graduate assistant wrestling coach in 2013-14.
+Aaron Sweazy (pronounced Sway-zee) completed his first season as the Bulldogs’ graduate assistant wrestling coach in 2013-14.

 Sweazy earned his bachelor’s degree from NCAA Division II wrestling powerhouse University of Central Oklahoma.
 During his time there, the Bronchos captured national titles in 2002 and 2003, capping a three-year run of top-three national team finishes.